Badgerati/Pode.Web/README.md

 All documentation and tutorials for Pode.Web can be [found here](https://badgerati.github.io/Pode.Web) - this documentation will be for the latest release.

-To see the docs for other releases, branches or tags, you can host the documentation locally.
+To see the docs for other releases, branches, or tags, you can host the documentation locally.
 To do so you'll need to have the [`InvokeBuild`](https://github.com/nightroman/Invoke-Build) module installed; then:

 ```powershell
 Invoke-Build Docs